History of Indianapolis in Timeline

 Rolls-Royce North America dates its local presence to the establishment of the Allison Engine Company in 1915.

-In 1917, Central Library was built using Indiana limestone.
+In 1917, the Central Library was built, using Indiana limestone as a key building material in Indianapolis.

-Around 1920, the Golden Age of Indiana Literature ended.
-Indianapolis had been a hub for notable poets and writers who achieved national prominence during this period.
+Around 1920, Indianapolis marked the end of its Golden Age of Indiana Literature (which began around 1870).
+Several notable poets and writers based in the city achieved national prominence and critical acclaim during this period.

-From 1921, the Indiana Klan became the most powerful political and social organization in Indianapolis.
+From 1921, led by D. C. Stephenson, the Indiana Klan became the most powerful political and social organization in Indianapolis through 1928, controlling the City Council and the Board of School Commissioners.

-In 1927, the Madam Walker Legacy Center opened on Indiana Avenue.
-The building's theater hosted vaudeville shows and anchored the Indiana Avenue jazz scene from the 1920s through the 1960s.
+In 1927, the Madam Walker Legacy Center opened on Indiana Avenue, hosting vaudeville shows and becoming a central part of the Indiana Avenue jazz scene from the 1920s through the 1960s.

-In 1929, Circle Tower was built using Indiana limestone.
+In 1929, Circle Tower was built, featuring Indiana limestone in its construction in Indianapolis.

 In 1929, the motion picture "Speedway" was filmed at the Indianapolis Motor Speedway.